 Bringing feelings and emotions into painting Stoney Parsons is a contemporary, semi-abstract landscape artist who, by her own admission, tends to live a little dangerously when she paints.
 Although she starts with a subject idea in mind she never quite knows what will come out on canvas because she often paints scenes from memory, as this helps to keep her painting loose and free.
 Crucially, she paints what she sees, feels and her reaction to it, which makes the outcome unpredictable.
 Having been a professional stained glass artist for 35 years her love of decorative art remains dear to her so she always looks to put some of her design effects from stained glass into her paintings.
 This demo to members and guests of Lacock Art Group in October gave a unique, delightful insight into Stoney’s approach and process to achieve abstraction.
 This centres on trying to bring her thoughts (conscious and unconscious), feelings and a spiritual sense of the subject into her work, evoking a feeling of space in the landscape she’s portraying.
 For the demo she painted in acrylics and used a few of her own photos for reference, as a security blanket, she says.
 Stoney says she also paints a lot in watercolour and in oils, which she thinks are wonderful to work with.
 Semi-abstract painting is about reduction, finding ways to paint landscape that’s simple but also complex at the same time, Stoney explains.
 You can find out much more about her work on her website.
 Stoney was happy to answer questions from the audience.
 “What’s the inspiration for this painting?” asks one of our members.
 “I don’t know yet, is the honest answer,” she says.
 Equipment improvisation Stoney uses a professional series of acrylic paints, often using a limited palette.
 She tends to use a lot of white, plus Nickel Azo Yellow, Carbon Black, Burnt Umber, and Viridian.
 Blues include Manganese Blue Hue, Phthalocyanine Blue, and Prussian Blue Hue.
 For a palette she uses a metal dinner tray lined with grease proof paper.
 Amongst her regular kit is a roll of blue paper towel, the Scott brand, which is more expensive than others but more robust and behaves more like a rag than paper.
 It takes paint off but doesn’t leave a texture on the painting.
 She is a fan of rubber paint brushes and often works with them.
 The art materials website, Artesaver, sells a range of these.
 Stoney also uses a silicone pastry brush.
 In fact, she has an eclectic assortment of art equipment including many DIY decorating tools as well as cutlery, for example a dinner fork and a wallpaper smoother (at least, I think that's what it was)!
 “The B&Q painter!” she joked.
 She also tends to use long brushes, an influence from oil painting.
 More usual tools include a credit card, a spray water bottle, and a hair dryer.
 Techniques demonstrated Surface-wise, for the demo Stoney used a plywood board sealed with a gloss medium and painted all over with Jesso and white acrylic paint.
 She starts by painting clouds and the sky, mixing one of the blue paints with white.
 With watercolours if you want white in your painting you don’t put paint on the area to be white and you get into the habit of doing that, she says, so she tends to use this approach even when using acrylics. ,Next, she moves onto paint the hills and ground in the middle distance of the scene, in a pale green colours, in sweeping brush strokes.
 She takes another question from the audience: “What stops you from doing the same stroke each time?”
 “You have to add differences, different strokes, in different directions, to keep it fresh and interesting,” she explains, as she moves on to paint the foreground that includes an expanse of water.
 As she works at times, in places on the painting, she takes the entire paper roll and rolls it over the wet paint, to remove paint slightly or to smudge it.
 Evoking calm, living dangerously Stoney asks the audience what her painting evokes for them.
 For a couple of us it reminds us of special places where we’ve walked, or been on holiday, and overall we collectively agree that her painting imbues a sense of calm in us.
 We realise this isn’t surprising when she tells us how she has painted for hospital patients in the past so had to create art with a peaceful, harmonious feeling to it, responding to the patients’ brief and what they needed - calm, air, and a sense of space.
 Back to the painting.
 Stoney works on the foreground by adding bold dark green paint, and sprays it with water making it drip down the board.
 Impressively, they look like pine trees.
 Stepping back to look at the painting she decides the bright green trees are too bold and sets about resolving this.
 You can sand down the surface to soften and mute the colours, or you can blend them.
 Blending colours with acrylics is harder than blending oil paints because they dry faster, sometimes before achieving a very gradual gradation.
 She decides she needs to get depth into the painting, and uses tape to do this.
 Using a set square to position it she sticks a line of tape down the middle of the group of trees, then applies white paint along the edge of the tape before peeling it off.
 She rubs off some of the paint from the trees to the right of the tape with paper towel.
 This gives a blurry effect.
 This, says Stoney, is a scary moment because you don’t know what the result will be.
 But you have to get out of your comfort zone, she adds, you have to live dangerously, and live life to the full.
 Otherwise you get stuck doing the same thing over and over again and don’t grow.
 A maxim for life in general!
 She uses the tape technique once more on the left hand section of the painting, producing the effect of a shaft of light stretching from sky to ground.
 It works!
 The tricky thing is to make it look loose and random, abstract but to do it with control.
 She says she’s naturally a very tight painter so constantly works to be looser, which is not easy.
 It’s important to paint sustainably, by which she means find out what you like to do and do that, so that you continue to enjoy your art and don’t get fed up.
 Stoney says she didn’t know what she was going to paint at the demo, it just took shape and came out as the evening progressed.
 As you can see from the photos, the end result is a beautiful landscape painting.
 Our thanks to Stoney for delivering a fascinating, thought-provoking demonstration that was also a great deal of fun.

+As well as giving painting demonstrations to groups like ours, Stoney also holds classes titled “Towards Abstraction”, which are aimed at those who want to bring a more contemporary feel to their art.
+The next one is on 22 January, 2024, at her studio in Wiltshire, which you can book via her website.
+Thanks also go to everyone who attended and to Lynn Pick, one of our members, who was our photographer for the night.
 Techniques for painting landscapes Our second, and final, day-long weekend workshop for Lacock Art Group members this year was given by professional artist, Paul Weaver, with a focus on teaching how to paint landscapes in watercolour.
 He delivered an incredibly informative session that everyone enjoyed and each of us went away having learnt something new.
 Paul is a well-known artist whose primary inspirations are light and atmospheric effects and landscapes are among his favourite subjects.
 He runs art workshops at various locations including at the White Horse Bookshop in Marlborough, which are always popular.
 A visit to Paul's website to find out more about his work is highly recommended.
 Workshop participants came with differing degrees of affection for and experience in watercolour; for some it’s their medium of choice, while several others usually work in acrylics, oils or pastels and hadn’t used watercolours for a long time.
 Nevertheless, everyone approached the workshop with an enthusiastic spirit and willingness to have a good go.
 Paul’s first tip was to encourage us to adopt a ‘laboratory’ approach to watercolour painting.
 Try things out and experiment; don’t be frightened of putting paint on paper.
 If it doesn’t work, it doesn’t matter, the important thing is that you learn by doing it.
 This resonated with several of us, including the author of this article who usually spends far too much time dithering before actually daring to apply paint!
 Start with a tonal value sketch Paul explains that capturing light in a painting is the key to success, and to do this you need to assess the tonal contrast (or tonal values) of the scene.
 As well as using a reference photo he suggests taking notes about the light at the scene you’re painting, because a photo doesn’t convey colours correctly, especially when taken in bright sunlight.
 He usually does a tonal sketch first, to make friends with the scene and tap into it.
 A tonal sketch can be abstract and doesn’t need to be perfect, he says; it’s an indication of the dark and light areas, and shadows.
 Scruffy is fine!
 First developing a tonal sketch is an approach often recommended by other artists and can help you decide whether or not a scene is going to work as a painting.
 For the tonal sketch he roughly draws the outlines, distance, middle distance and foreground, to decide the design, then puts in tone and shadows.
 With complex paintings Paul says he spends more time on the design and drawing than on painting.
 Warming up As a warm up exercise he showed us how to produce a one colour painting, which we then had a go at - a winter tree and field scene with shadows.
 Using a single colour, in this case burnt sienna, helps to focus on tone and contrast, instead of colour, which often preoccupies artists.
 His advice is to connect with the subject first, before you paint.
 Do this by thinking about tone and the subject’s edges.
 This also informs the best type of paper to use: if the subject edges are sharp or jagged use dry paper, and if foggy and soft use wet paper.
 Avoid damp paper, which can cause cauliflowers!
 We used rough watercolour paper at the workshop.
 The fundamental concept of watercolours is of diluting the paint to make it lighter or darker, he says.
 Learn to paint by playing around to make the paint behave so that you know what it’s going to do – this removes the fear factor!
 Brush tips included using the point of the brush for straight lines, and the flat side for broken areas, called scufffing.
 The dry brush technique actually requires the brush to be quite wet with paint.
 Tone - work from background to foreground, and from light to dark.
 The sky is the lightest.
 He first wetted the whole sheet before painting the sky and distant part of the fields using a large round brush, size 20.
 It’s important to paint everything on the wash not in sections in one go, working quickly, so the paint blends together, coalescing softly rather than in stripy chunks.
 Next he shows how to approach the middle-distance trees, using the side of the brush to achieve the effect of branches.
 To get light into the painting and the idea of sun coming through trees he lifts out paint in long, sweeping lines giving the impression of shafts of sunlight.
 Key ingredients for a landscape painting Next we learnt about the essential ingredients, or components, needed to form a landscape painting, such as techniques to approach skies, clouds, trees, water and so forth.
 To demonstrate, Paul paints a sky, with a large tree, river, reflections, and foreground.

 Bringing it all together Having produced our tonal pencil sketches, a one colour painting to warm up and learnt a number of techniques for painting various elements in a landscape, it was time to bring it all together in a resolved painting.
 We chose what we wanted to paint from a selection of photo print outs, some involved buildings set in a landscape, others of hills, fields, trees, and rivers.
 Several reference photos were of different snow scenes so we asked Paul to show us how to paint snow.
 He demonstrated how to bring the elements together in a complete painting.
 Adding extra challenge for him, his reference photo was of a summer landscape scene, which called for expert improvisation to turn it into a winter snow scene!
 Snow is quite reflective of sky so take this into account when painting.
 As before, he starts with the sky, first wetting the paper.
 With a large brush, using strokes that slant downwards from the top right corner, he applies Raw Sienna to represent winter sunshine.
 Working quickly, he adds Alizarin Crimson, and then French Ultramarine.
 Alizarin stops the blue going green when it hits the yellow paint, he explains.
 For the large trees in the distance he works from the outer edges of the branches towards the inner branches, using the side of a dry brush.
 He mixes a grey made from Light Red, French Ultramarine and Raw Sienna for the trees and horizon line, strengthening it for definition on the building that helps to bring it forwards.
 To create the snow shadows he mixes French Ultramarine with Alizarin Crimson to make purple, painting loosely and freely.
 He uses Viridian Green for the fir tree, he again uses a dry brush on its side and broken paint to let some sky peep through the branches.
 Mixing Viridian with Burnt Umber creates a dark green.
 He wets some of the branch edges to soften the appearance and blend it into the background.
 The trunk of the fir tree he paints in a dark brown colour; a mix of French Ultramarine and Burnt Umber.
 He emphasises the importance of connecting the tree trunk with the shadow at the base of the tree, while paint is still wet, so that the trunk melts into the shadow and becomes one with the snow.
 For the path edges he uses Burnt Umber with any blue and paints on top of the shadow area.
 The end result was a great painting!
 It was our turn next to produce a complete painting, using the various techniques we had learnt earlier in the workshop, and with Paul there to give a guiding hand to each of us.
 To see how we got on, please take a look at the Paul Weaver workshop gallery page where you’ll find a range of photos from the day.